top of page

 Andrews

 The experiment of switching over Malcolm Allison and Bert Hawkins proved satisfactory, and results were most apparent when Allison opened the scoring following a pass by Gerry Gazzard.
 This was followed by a second counter from Jimmy Andews after his first two attempts had been blocked, and we went in a half-time with a 2-0 lead.
-Altough we were playing the better football the visitors were always dangerous, but it was a penalty-shot awarded for hands that reduced their arrears.
+Although we were playing the better football the visitors were always dangerous, but it was a penalty-shot awarded for hands that reduced their arrears.

 LEICESTER CITY